symfony/symfony-docs/workflow/usage.rst

 To make your workflows more flexible, you can construct the ``Workflow`` object with an ``EventDispatcher``.
-You can now create event listeners to block transitions (i.e. depending on the data in the blog post) and do additional actions when a workflow operation happened (e.g. sending announcements).
+You can now create event listeners to block transitions (e.g. depending on the data in the blog post) and do additional actions when a workflow operation happened (e.g. sending announcements).